pymc-labs/CausalPy/README.md

 A Python package focussing on causal inference in quasi-experimental settings.
 The package allows for sophisticated Bayesian model fitting methods to be used in addition to traditional OLS.

-_**STATUS:** Feel free to explore and experiment with the repository, and we very much welcome feedback (via [Issues](https://github.com/pymc-labs/CausalPy/issues)).
-But be aware that this code is very alpha!
-Expect the codebase and API to change for a while, so it is not appropriate to rely on this package for in-production or research pipelines._

 ## Comparison to related packages

 Rather than focussing on one particular quasi-experimental setting, this package aims to have broad applicability.